fvcalderan/spong/README.md

 difficulty can be changed inside `AI.py`.

 ## Modding the game
 Just modify `spong.py` as you like.
-Just remember that, even though Spong can be ran with 2 different source codes, incompatibilities might break the game, so it's better if both players have the same version.
+Remember that, even though Spong can be ran with 2 different source codes, incompatibilities might break the game, so it's better if both players have the same version.

 A very simple modification that can be done is changing the dimensions of the board by modifying the values of `SCR_H` and `SCR_W`.
 This will require a